 (1) Release of Written Opinions.
 The Court of Appeals will prepare a written opinion in cases where the court believes explanation of its decision is required or that the case is of value as a precedent.
 Opinions shall be released as ordered by the court.

 (2) Copies Mailed.
-A copy of each opinion shall be mailed to all attorneys and pro se parties whose names and addresses appear on briefs submitted in connection with the case.
+A copy of each opinion shall be mailed, by either U.S. mail or e-mail, to all attorneys and pro se parties whose names and addresses appear on briefs submitted in connection with the case.

 (4) Opinions of the Court of Appeals which the deciding panel has designated as "For Permanent Publication" may be cited in all courts and tribunals in the State of Nebraska.
 Other opinions and memorandum opinions of the Court of Appeals may be cited only when such case is related, by identity between the parties or the causes of action, to the case then before the court.